 He married Jane McCarty of Muncy, Penn., on 7 November 1825.
 She was the daughter of William McCarty and Mary Lloyd, and was born in Muncy, Lycoming Co., on 6 April 1800, one of thirteen children.
 He left Pennsylvania in October 1838 and arrived in Roscoe 31 January 1839 after a short stay in Michigan near South Bend, Indiana.
 (His sister Mary and husband John McMichael, had moved to Harris Prairie, about eight miles northeast of South Bend in about 1832 or 1833 with their family of nine children.)

 He and his brother, John, bought a claim of four hundred acres a half mile south of Roscoe at a cost of $440.
 Fifteen acres had been under cultivation but there was no house.
 They built a double log house and returned for the family.
 About 1849 Alexander built the brick farm house about a mile south of the village of Roacoe.
 James, his son, helping to haul the brick from Milwaukee at the age of 21.
 After marriage of the children, the farm was sold to Theodore Mallott.
-It was and early day tavern and hotel at the west side of the intersection of McDonald Road.
+It was an early day tavern and hotel at the west side of the intersection of McDonald Road.

 John McAffee built a house across the road further south, a short distance north of the Lovejoy School (at Swanson Road).
+John was Harlem Township tax collector in 1851.

 He had nine children, 4 sons and 5 daughters (2 children died in early childhood):